If you're facing the possibility of having your license suspended

 We will obtain and review record and explain where you stand with regard to Colorado law.

-If you have been revoked for more than one year in part for an alcohol offense, you may be able to qualify for a license if you equip your car with an interlock.
+If you have been revoked, you may be able to qualify for a license if you equip your car with an interlock.
 We can advise you what to do.

 If you must complete classes as part of your reinstatement, you may qualify for a license as long as you are enrolled.
 Contact this office for assistance.